Glossary

 Educational or Academic Evaluation

-A process of gathering information for the identification of specific strengths and weaknesses so that an appropriate instructional program can be planned for a student.
-An evaluation is also referred to as an Assessment.
+The process of gathering information for the identification of specific strengths and weaknesses in order for an appropriate instructional program to be planned for a student.
+Evaluations are also referred to as Assessments.

 Individual Educational Plan (IEP)